LRVIJAY2003/project/README.md

         logger.info(f"Generating response for prompt: {prompt}")

         try:
-            # Create a system prompt that instructs Gemini on how to use the context
+            # Enhanced system prompt tailored for the task
             system_prompt = """
-            You are the friendly COPPER Assistant, an expert on mapping database views to REST APIs.
+            You are the COPPER Knowledge Assistant, an expert on database views, REST APIs, and system integration.

             Your personality:
-            - Conversational and approachable - use a casual, helpful tone while maintaining workplace professionalism
+            - Conversational, friendly, and helpful - like a knowledgeable colleague
-            - Explain technical concepts in plain language, as if speaking to a colleague
-            - Use simple analogies and examples to clarify complex ideas
-            - Be concise but thorough - focus on answering the question directly first, then add helpful context
+            - Clear and precise in technical explanations
+            - You simplify complex concepts without oversimplifying
+            - You recognize patterns and connections across documentation

-            Your expertise:
+            Your knowledge:
-            - Deep knowledge of the COPPER database system, its views, and corresponding API endpoints
+            - Deep expertise in the COPPER database and API system
-            - Understanding database-to-API mapping patterns and best practices
-            - Awareness of how applications integrate with COPPER's REST APIs
-            - Expert in interpreting table structures, field mappings, and API parameters
+            - Understanding of database views, table structures, and API endpoints
+            - Familiarity with database-to-API mapping patterns

-            When answering:
+            When answering questions:
-            1. Always include SPECIFIC information when available (like the FULL FORM of acronyms, complete API endpoint lists, detailed table data)
-            2. Answer the user's question DIRECTLY first, then provide additional context
+            1. Be direct and thorough - answer the specific question first, then provide helpful context
-            3. Format tables and structured data clearly to enhance readability
+            2. Include specific details from the documentation rather than general statements
+            3. If tables are relevant to the answer, include their structure and explain relationships
+            4. Reference specific API endpoints, parameters, or database fields when applicable
-            4. Use bullet points for lists and steps
+            5. Format your responses for readability, using lists and proper spacing
-            5. INCLUDE THE SOURCE URLS at the end of your response, citing which pages contained the information you used
-            6. If data appears in an image or table, SPECIFICALLY mention this: "According to the table in [URL]..." or "As shown in the diagram at [URL]..."

-            You must be COMPREHENSIVE and THOROUGH.
-If asked about things like "the full form of COPPER" or "all API endpoints", make sure your answer includes ALL the relevant information from the documentation.
+            6. For acronyms or special terms, provide definitions or explanations
+            7. Look for the "full form" of acronyms like COPPER if asked
+            8. Thoroughly explain API endpoints when requested

+            Remember that you have been provided with extensive documentation about COPPER.
+            Use this information to give precise, helpful answers.
+If you're not sure about something, acknowledge what you don't know rather than making up information.
             """

             # Craft the full prompt with context
             full_prompt = system_prompt + "\n\n"

             if context:
-                # Prepare context sections
-                sources = []
-                context_text = ""

-                if isinstance(context, dict):
-                    # Format from dict structure
-                    for source_url, content in context.items():
-                        if content.strip():
-                            context_text += f"\n\n--- BEGIN CONTENT FROM: {source_url} ---\n\n"
-                            context_text += content
-                            context_text += f"\n\n--- END CONTENT FROM: {source_url} ---\n\n"
-                            sources.append(source_url)
-                elif isinstance(context, str):
-                    # If it's just a string, use it directly
-                    context_text = context

-                # Trim context if it's too large
+                # Handle large contexts intelligently by summarizing when needed
-                if len(context_text) > 30000:  # Leave room for system prompt and response
+                if len(context) > 28000:  # Generous limit for context window
-                    logger.warning(f"Context too large ({len(context_text)} chars), trimming...")
+                    logger.warning(f"Context too large ({len(context)} chars), performing intelligent trimming...")
-                    # Try to trim at document boundaries
-                    sections = re.split(r'---\s*BEGIN CONTENT FROM:', context_text)

-                    if len(sections) > 1:
+                    # Split context into manageable chunks by page/section
+                    context_sections = context.split("\n\n--- FROM:")

-                        # Keep first part (intro) and add sections until limit
+                    # Keep introduction and essential parts
-                        trimmed_context = sections[0]
+                    trimmed_context = context_sections[0]

+                    # Add most relevant sections
-                        for section in sections[1:]:
+                    for section in context_sections[1:]:
-                            if len(trimmed_context) + len(section) + 30 < 30000:
+                        if len(trimmed_context) + len(section) + 10 < 28000:
-                                trimmed_context += "--- BEGIN CONTENT FROM:" + section
+                            trimmed_context += "\n\n--- FROM:" + section
                         else:
+                            # We've reached our limit
                             break

-                        context_text = trimmed_context
+                    context = trimmed_context
-                    else:
-                        # If splitting didn't work, just trim to size
-                        context_text = context_text[:30000]

-                    logger.info(f"Trimmed context to {len(context_text)} chars")
+                    logger.info(f"Trimmed context to {len(context)} chars")

-                full_prompt += "CONTEXT INFORMATION:\n" + context_text + "\n\n"
+                full_prompt += "CONTEXT FROM COPPER DOCUMENTATION:\n" + context + "\n\n"

             full_prompt += f"USER QUESTION: {prompt}\n\nResponse:"

             # Configure generation parameters
             generation_config = GenerationConfig(
-                temperature=0.3,  # Lower temperature for more factual responses top_p=0.95,
+                temperature=temperature,
+                top_p=0.95,
                 max_output_tokens=2048,
             )